 Most detox programs are designed to taper you with medications that ease withdrawal symptoms and aid in the progression of the withdrawal process.

 It is obvious that each individual will metabolize the drugs in their system differently so there is no set duration of how long withdrawal symptoms will last.
-However, the length of a detox program for methadone addiction can be anywhere from 5 – 14 days.
+However, the length of a detox program for methadone addiction can be anywhere from five to 14 days.